-- reminding (and showing) them often that they are loved, and that will never change;
+- Remind (and show) them often that they are loved, and that will never change.

-- reiterating that nothing they did caused the divorce; and
+- Reiterate that they did nothing to cause the divorce.

-- letting your child(ren) know when they will see the other parent again, and how they can contact them —from FaceTime to the telephone, email and in-person.
+- Let them know when they will see the other parent again and how they can contact them —FaceTime, telephone, email, in-person, or whatever the case may be.

-Explaining what divorce is and how it will affect the kids is crucial.
-And at that age, visuals are key.
-So, I created a visual Daily Chart to reiterate to my daughter that every day would begin and end the same way, and a visual Custody Calendar to help her understand when she would see each parent.
+Explaining what divorce is and how affects the kids is crucial.
+And at such a young age, visuals are key.
+So, I created a visual Daily Chart to reiterate to my daughter that every day would begin and end the same way and a visual Custody Calendar to help her understand when she would see each parent.
 And guess what?
 The calendars worked.
 So well, in fact, that I founded my company, Mighty + Bright, to make these magnetic calendars available to all parents who are navigating divorce and co-parenting.
 I hope you’ll check them out.

 But there are a lot of positives of divorce and co-parenting, too.

 I’m proof positive of this.
 My daughter has so much more love in her life than she did before.
-She has a mom and dad, and also a stepmom and a stepdad, and all the grandparents and siblings and aunts and uncles that come with them.
-More love, more celebrations, more vacations, more experiences – in this case, more is definitely more, and that’s a good thing.
+She has a mom and dad, a stepmom and a stepdad, and all the grandparents and siblings and aunts and uncles that come with them.
+More love, more celebrations, more vacations, more experience.
+In this case, more is definitely more, and that’s a good thing.

-Now that my daughter’s family has more or less doubled, she now has an older sister—an experience she would never have been able to have otherwise—and also a baby brother.
-As you and your ex move on and grow new families, your existing child(ren) will have opportunities to play new and different roles in the families.
-This can help them develop greater empathy and see their world and their responsibilities from perspectives they would never have otherwise been able to experience.
+Now that my daughter’s family has more or less doubled, she has an older sister—an experience she would never have been able to have otherwise—and also a baby brother.
+As you and your ex move on and grow new families, your existing child(ren) will have opportunities to play new and different roles.
+This can help them develop greater empathy and see their world and their responsibilities from a perspective they otherwise never would have had.

-As your child settles in to the new normal of having two homes and two families, they’ll learn new techniques for adapting and for fitting in to new family paradigms.
-Exposure to different people, personalities and different familial styles will help your child develop greater understanding of how they fit in to the world.
-And as they learn to navigate new waters (with your stable support and encouragement), they’ll be able to apply this resilience, flexibility and ability to adapt to different situations in other areas of their life, over the long term.
+As your child settles into the new normal of having two homes and two families, they’ll learn new techniques for adapting and fitting into family paradigms.
+Exposure to different people, personalities, and familial styles will help your child develop a greater understanding of how they fit into the world.
+And as they learn to navigate new waters (with your stable support and encouragement), they’ll be able to apply this resilience, flexibility, and ability to adaptability to other areas of life.